The Lakes International Comic Art Festival

 The Lakes International Comic Art Festival, often referred to as LICAF, is an annual comics art festival.
 Established in 2013, the not-for-profit festival takes place for a weekend in October each year.

 From 2013 until 2021 LICAF took place in Kendal, a market town on the edge of the English Lake District, United Kingdom.
 In 2022 LICAF moved to multiple venues in Bowness-on-Windermere for the tenth festival, in South Lakeland, Cumbria.

-Comics Laureate
+History

 The Lakes International Comic Art Festival established the Comics Laureate in 2015.
 Dave Gibbons, best known for his artwork on Watchmen as well as numerous projects for Marvel, DC Comics and 2000AD, was appointed as the inaugural Comics Laureate in February 2015.

-During the opening event at the Lakes International Comic Art Festival in October 2016, Charlie Adlard was announced as the second Comics Laureate.
-Charlie Adlard is the artist behind The Walking Dead comic book series, now a TV series and video game.
-He has also worked on many other comic projects including 2000AD, Mars Attacks, the X-Files, Judge Dredd and X-Men.

-Brighton-based comic artist Hannah Berry was named as the third Comic Laureate in 2018.

-In October 2020 Stephen L. Holland, co-owner and curator of Page 45 a comic book shop in Nottingham, was appointed the fourth Comics Laureate.

-Beatrix Potter Reimagined

 To celebrate the 200th Anniversary of Cumbrian author and illustrator Beatrix Potter in 2016, the festival launched a student competition Beatrix Potter Reimagined.
 International comic artists, including Luke McGarry, Duncan Fegredo, Hannah Berry and Charlie Adlard, also contributed artworks that interpreted Beatrix Potter’s tales with a modern comic art style.

+At the fifth festival in October 2017, cartoonist Sergio Aragonés launched a new accolade in the comic art industry, the Sergio Aragonés International Award for Excellence in Comic Art.
+The award was established as a partnership between the National Cartoonists Society and the Lakes International Comic Art Festival.
+The first award was presented by Aragonés to English artist Dave McKean.